AlalouAyoub/Scientific-Computing-with-Python/README.md

 As part of this certification, I built the following projects and got all automated test suites to pass:

 1.Arithmetic Formatter;

 2.Time Calculator;

-3.Budget App,
+3.Budget App;

-4.Polygon Area Calculator,
+4.Polygon Area Calculator;

 5.Probability Calculator.

 Each project has its own description.